theperiperi/Advent-of-Code-2024/README.md

 # Advent of Code 2024 ⭐

 ## Introduction
 This repository contains solutions for **Advent of Code 2024**, an annual coding event featuring 25 daily programming challenges.
 Each day consists of two parts (`part1.py` and `part2.py`) that incrementally build on the same problem.
-This project provides a script (`main.py`) to efficiently run the solutions for any specific day.
+This project provides a script (`main.py`) to efficiently run the solutions for any specific day and measure their execution times.

 ## Folder Structure
 The project is organized as follows: